kishan-rajoria/CPP/L3/Readme.md

 ### **Key Takeaways**
 - Use **nested loops** for pattern printing.
 - Explore the power of **ASCII values** for character-based patterns.
-- Understand how to control iterations with outer and inner loops.
+- Understand how to control iterations with outer and inner loop.

 ### **Outputs**